microsoft/VerifiableCredentials-Crypto-SDK-Typescript/README.md

         signature,
         Buffer.from('Payload to sign'));

-The SDK package in the repo has the above sequences as a test working on Key Vault and nodejs.

-SubtleCrypto can work with (JSON Web Keys (jwk))[https://tools.ietf.org/html/rfc7517].
-JWKs need to be imported before they can be used by a sign or verify operation.
-The imported key is called a CryptoKey.
-In order to get CryptoKey back into JWK format, one needs to export the CrytoKey.
+Checkout the /samples folder for samples.
 Have a look at the subtle API examples on github [diafygi](https://github.com/diafygi/webcrypto-examples/)[/](https://github.com/diafygi/webcrypto-examples/)[webcrypto](https://github.com/diafygi/webcrypto-examples/)[-examples](https://github.com/diafygi/webcrypto-examples/).

 Use the SubtleCryptoFactory.create('SubtleCryptoNode') factory method to create the default SubtleCrypto API.